microsoft/datashaper/javascript/workflow/docs/markdown/workflow.basenode._constructor_.md

 ## BaseNode.(constructor)

-Constructs a new instance of the `BaseNode` class
+Creates a new instance of the BaseNode

 <b>Signature:</b>